intel/llvm/sycl/doc/design/OffloadDesign.md

 files, ELF objects, executables and shared objects, COFF objects, archives or simply stored as an offload binary.

+We should have the ability to package SPIR-V based device binaries in the offload section of any given binary.
+These device binaries will be packaged as normal with the packager and placed within the given section.

 ## Clang Linker Wrapper

 The clang-linker-wrapper provides the interface to perform the needed link